neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 ---
 > ⏳ 10 min

-***Q1: What are some ultimate explanations provided by Enserink about social behavior in locusts?
-What are some proximate explanations?***
+***Q1: What is an ultimate explanation provided by Enserink for social behavior in locusts?
+What is a proximate explanation provided by Enserink for the phenotype switch?***

 ***Q2: In general, why might individuals be better off solitary? (ie. what are some negative fitness effects of grouping).***

-***Q3: In general, what functions could grouping provide that would increase individual fitness?***
+***Q3: In general, what functions can you think of for grouping? (ie how could grouping increase individual fitness?)***

 ⏸️ PAUSE here for class-wide discussion